atmanihanan/Value-at-Risk/README.md

 \noindent However, the Hill estimator faces a significant bias issue, stemming from the challenge of determining an appropriate value for \( k \) that allows an unbiased estimate of \( \gamma(k) \).
 This complexity arises because \( k \) plays a crucial role in bias correction for the Hill estimator, and its selection can be intricate.\\

-\noindent To address this limitation, Huisman et al. (2001) proposed a modified version of the Hill estimator.
+To address this limitation, Huisman et al. (2001) proposed a modified version of the Hill estimator.
 This modification aims to correct the bias by carefully observing variations in the bias of the Hill estimator as the number of tail observations increases up to a specific threshold .
 It is noteworthy that  number of tail observations is defined as equal to half of the sample size (i.e., ( Number of tail observations  $= \frac{N}{2} $)), emphasizing its critical role in the bias correction process\cite{6be28a69-688c-3823-bc28-6e115cee45cc}.\\

-\noindent The tail index estimator proposed by Huisman and  al. (2001) is:
+ The tail index estimator proposed by Huisman and  al. (2001) is:

 $$\gamma(k)= \beta_0 + b_1k+\epsilon(k), \:\: k =1,...,N/2,$$

-\noindent The intercept $\beta_0 $  stands as the optimal estimation for the tail index. \\
+The intercept $\beta_0 $  stands as the optimal estimation for the tail index. \\
 \noindent The reciprocal of the estimated $\beta_0$  aligns with the degrees of freedom within the Student-t distribution. (i.e $n = \frac{1}{\beta_0})$
 \\
 the mean $\mu$ and variance $\sigma^2$ of the yield distribution are estimated.\\